Jump to section

 How to talk about schizophrenia in the workplace

 If you’ve hired someone with schizophrenia, that information must remain confidential.
-However, if the employee opts to share their diagnosis with others, you may want to provide additional education about the condition.
+However, if the employee shares their diagnosis with others, you may want to provide additional education about the condition.

 If employees feel scared or uncertain, consider sharing:

-- Information about what schizophrenia really looks like and the many false beliefs about it
+- Information about what schizophrenia looks like and the many false beliefs about it

 - Strategies and accommodations that are in place to ensure workflow isn’t disrupted

 - How to recognize a schizophrenic episode and what to do.
-For example, the employee may sit and stare or freeze and his preference is that you leave him alone during this time.
+For example, the employee may sit and stare or freeze, and he prefers that you leave him alone during this time.

 - With permission, the employee’s history with schizophrenia.
 For example, “She’s had this condition since she was 16 and is not dangerous to herself or others.
 She was able to go to college and graduate and appreciates being left alone in her office to work.”